olaservo/olaservo.github.io/_posts/2024-10-05-roses-vs-risen.md

 ---
 layout: post
-title: ROSES vs RISEN and "Goals" vs "Objectives"
+title: Using ROSES vs RISEN to Understand "Goals" vs "Objectives"
 ---

 While learning how to use GenAI for coding projects, I've run into a few different prompting frameworks that help to organize my thinking and make my instructions more consistent.
 ROSES and RISEN are two strategies that seem similar on the surface, so I wanted to dig into the differences between them.